jillesca/AI-Network-Troubleshooting-PoC/README.md

   - `chatgpt-4o-latest` is used. 🚀

 > [!IMPORTANT]
 > Run the containers locally on your system instead of using the sandbox VM.
+Use the sandbox CML to run the CML topology with the XE devices.

 ## Flow